David’s military victories. UPDATED.

 VERSE 12. of Syria, of Moab, of the children of Ammon, of the Philistines, of Amalek, and of the plunder of Hadadezer, son of Rehob, king of Zobah.

 VERSE 13.
 David earned a reputation when he returned from striking down eighteen thousand men of the Syrians in the Valley of Salt.

 striking down eighteen thousand men.
-In hand-to-hand combat, that is a remarkable kill record.
+In this verse, this massacre is credited to David.

 the Valley of Salt.
 This is a marshy plain south of the Dead Sea.

 VERSE 14.
 He put garrisons in Edom.
 Throughout all Edom put he garrisons, and all the Edomites became servants to David.
 The LORD gave victory to David wherever he went.

 The LORD gave victory to David wherever he went.
 That is a wonderful thing.

 But is that guaranteed to all believers?

 VERSE 15.
 David reigned over all Israel; and David executed justice and righteousness for all his people.

 justice and righteousness for all his people.
 David worked tirelessly for the betterment of his own people.